How to Handle an Unexpectedly High Electricity Bill

 Rising rates

 If nothing else in your house has changed or your energy habits are the same, the good news is it might not be your fault.
 The bad news is rising energy rates could be behind your electricity bill going up.
-These rates reflect rising costs elsewhere in the electricity industry, including wholesale prices and network prices,6Australian Energy Regulator – Default market offer prices 2023–24: Final determination, p3–47Essential Services Commission – 2023–24 Victorian Default Offer: Final Decision Factsheet, p3–4 with the additional increases flowing on to consumers.
-At large, these rate rises are happening across the country, with different states and territories experiencing their own increases depending on how their energy market is regulated.
+These rates reflect rising costs elsewhere in the electricity industry, including wholesale prices and network prices,6Australian Energy Regulator – Default market offer prices 2023–24: Final determination, p3–4 ,7Essential Services Commission – 2023–24 Victorian Default Offer: Final Decision Factsheet, p3–4 with the additional increases flowing on to consumers.
+At large, these rate rises are happening across the country, with different states and territories experiencing their own changes depending on how their energy market is regulated.

 What if my electricity bill is wrong?